winstonyeu/Present-Engagement-Project/README.md

 **PresentFollows class**

-Threading follow class to run asynchronously with like class (See below for like class)
+Threaded follow class to run asynchronously with like class (See below for like class)

 ```
 init()